adams1971/Weather-Dashboard/README.md

 ### The Problem
-AS A travelerI WANT to see the weather outlook for multiple cities 'SO THAT I can plan a trip accordingly
+AS A travelerI WANT to see the weather outlook for multiple cities
+'''SO THAT I can plan a trip accordingly

 # Acceptance Criteria
 #### GIVEN a weather dashboard with form inputs